keep-network/tbtc/docs/introduction-to-tbtc.md

 ---

-*If you have any questions, suggestions, improvements, don't hesitate to reach out via GitHub and/or chat in the Discord.*
+*If you have any questions, suggestions, improvements, don't hesitate to reach out via GitHub and/or [chat on Discord](https://discord.gg/4R6RGFf).*